Deutsch: Wasserlinie / Español: línea de flotación / Português: linha d'água / Français: ligne de flottaison / Italiano: linea di galleggiamento

 Ballast in the maritime context refers to the material used to stabilize ships in the water.
 Typically, . . .
 Read More

-Transit in the maritime context refers to the passage of a vessel through a particular waterway or route . . .
+Hydrodynamics in the maritime context refers to the study of the behavior of fluids, primarily water, . . .
 Read More